ZhihaoHu/PyTorchVideoCompression/DVC/README.md

 2. Unzip the dataset into `./data/`.

+3. Remember to put the file `test.txt` in `./data/vimeo_septuplet/` to the root of your vimeo dataset if you edit the path of vimeo.

 ### Test data

 This method only provide P-frame compression, so we first need to generate I frames by H.265.
 We take UVG dataset as an example.